 - Typically this unit is assessed in the following ways: (1) reflective teaching practice; (2) planning for quality teaching; and (3) professional conduct.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the reflective teaching practice, planning for quality teaching, and professional conduct components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the reflective teaching practice, planning for quality teaching, and professional conduct components.

 Supplementary assessment is not available in this unit.

 - EDUC5462 Mathematics Curriculum I; EDUC5481 Professional Practice I and enrolment in the Graduate Diploma in Education

 Master of Teaching (Secondary)